David O'Loughlin

-David O'Loughlin (born 29 April 1978 in Mayo, Ireland) is a professional cyclist, who rode at World Championship (in both Road and Track disciplines) and Olympic levels, and won Ireland's first UCI World Cup Track medal.
+David O'Loughlin (born 29 April 1978 in County Mayo, Ireland) is an Irish former professional cyclist, who rode at the World Championship (in both Road and Track disciplines) and Olympic levels, and won Ireland's first UCI World Cup Track medal.
 O'Loughlin also won the national road championship three times.

 Career

 Middle career

 O'Loughlin turned professional in 2002 with Ofoto-Lombardi Sports for two seasons.

 He won the Shay Elliot Memorial race and then stage 6 of the FBD Insurance Rás.
 He finished third in the Ras stage race as teammate to David McCann.

 In June 2004, he became road champion of Ireland.

 In 2005 he joined fellow Irish professional Ciarán Power in the Navigators Insurance Cycling Team.
 He came second in the mountains classification in the Jacob's Creek Tour Down Under.
 Later that year, he defended his Irish road title.

 In 2006, he won the Irish time trial and broke the 4 km pursuit record.
 In 2007, he won back the Irish road champion's jersey, his 6th National Elite title.
 On 19 October 2007, O'Loughlin signed with a new Irish cycling team called Pezula cycling team.

 He set his first Irish 4k individual pursuit national record of 4:25.31 seconds at the December 2007 Beijing World Cup meet.
 In February 2008, he became the first Irish pursuit rider to make a UCI Track World Cup medal race when he posted fourth fastest time in the 4k individual pursuit qualifying session in Copenhagen.
 In the bronze medal ride-off, he lost to Luke Roberts.